locaweb/heartcheck-elixir/README.md

 $ mix test
 ```

-To run coverage metrics and generate a html report:
+To run coverage metrics and generate a html report in `cover/excoveralls.html`:

 ```
 $ mix coveralls.html